-7. Further Processing
+Further Processing

-The remainder of the processing and display is the same for FDG and SPECT and this is described above in the section titled NeuroQ Analysis Screen on pages 11 - 17.
+The remainder of the analysis and display is the same as it is for FDG, this is described above in the section titled NeuroQ Analysis Screen on pages 11 - 17.

 3D Display

 Overview

 The NeuroQ application can display surface rendered images in 3D with the 47 ROI clusters integrated into the display.
 Click right on any image and it will be displayed in the center of the image and you will be able to manually rotate the image (click left, hold and move).
 If you hover the mouse over any of the 47 clusters then the name, Pt-M(AC), and #SD from M(AC) values will be displayed at the bottom left of the image.